geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 because with j equals zero i've had it train past 50 steps and it's been fine

 ##### **Chenyu** [[00:27:59](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1679)]
-oh then maybe are you training which llama
+oh then maybe are you training which LLaMA

 ##### **Chenyu** [[00:28:06](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1686)]
 8b oh okay i guess maybe bird is too small i was testing water just because i know the bird output is guaranteed to be correct i see

 ##### **Wozeparrot** [[00:28:17](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1697)]
-but at least with llama 8b i've had it stable without jit
+but at least with LLaMA 8b i've had it stable without jit

 ##### **Chenyu** [[00:28:21](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=1701)]
 can you clean that thing up i think it's a lot of it looks correct but i just don't know too much about the initial design yeah okay yeah i'll clean it up and merge it along the test so the way i did is basically just supervised cloud code and running now equals to one on my computer until it compiles